youssefmichel/VSDS_orient/README.md

 Copyright (C) 2023, by Youssef Michel.

-The project provides the C++ implementation of the VSDS approach for the orientation case (in Unit quaternions) which aims to generate a torque field based on a first order DS and a desired stiffness profile in a closed loop configuration.
+The project provides the C++ implementation of the Variable Stiffness Dynamical System (VSDS) approach for the orientation case (in Unit quaternions) which aims to generate a torque field based on a first order DS and a desired stiffness profile in a closed loop configuration.
 For more details, please check:

 > [1] Y. Michel, M. Saveriano, F. J. Abu-Dakka and D. Lee, "Orientation Control with Variable Stiffness Dynamical Systems," 2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2023.